-c.
-Sharing of Best Teaching Practices
+2. Sharing Of Best Teaching Practices

 Teachers need the opportunity to collaborate with their colleagues to advance their professional skills to their highest level through such programs as common planning time and peer assistance.
-Article 26(B) of the Springfield Empowerment Zone contract provides an example, requiring all schools to provide educators with professional development and collaboration activities developed through collaboration between management and each school's teacher leadership team.

-d.
-Site-based Management
+3. Site-based Management

-In order to provide a quality education to every child, Providence Public Schools needs to allow the educational professionals in each school to have the flexibility to adapt their programs to the needs of their student population.
+In order to provide a quality education to every child, the Providence Public Schools needs allow the educational professionals in each school to have the flexibility to adapt their programs to the needs of their student population.
 Combining this element with the previous two, each school can, through a collaborative leadership structure, best adapt its program to its students' distinctive backgrounds and needs through in such matters as budget, personnel, and professional development.